Chaosus/ModernShogi/README.md

 ## What is this game about ?

-Its an advanced japanese chess client with 3D board, AI, server-based multiplayer and more !
+Its an free and advanced japanese chess(shogi) client with 3D board, AI, server-based multiplayer and more !

 Features: